Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 ## MSHLT Learning Outcomes

 **1. Write, debug, and document readable and efficient code.** The script is a documented single module with a module-level contract describing the expected sheet schema and setup steps, named column constants rather than magic indices, isolated helper functions, and prompt builders separated from I/O and from the API layer.
-Section 6 traces each failure to a root cause rather than to a patch.
+Sections 6 and 7 trace each failure to a root cause rather than to a patch, including a data modeling error that required rethinking the state space rather than the code, and an honest accounting of dead code left behind by an unfinished refactor.
 Batch reads and soft-failing network calls were efficiency and robustness decisions made against real API constraints.

 **2. Select and apply appropriate algorithms and core concepts in HLT.** Lexicon-based intent detection over an unstructured free-text field, chosen over model-based classification for auditability and cost, with an explicit accounting of its failure modes including the negation problem.
 Text normalization of HTML email bodies before use.
 Chronological ordering and dual-axis truncation for context window management.
 Few-shot conditioning and constrained generation through a structured style specification and injected hard constraints.